 On that subject, the Business Edition Plus Prius falls into insurance group 21, while the higher-spec Excel model sits a few groups higher in group 23.
 To give an indication of how much you should expect to pay, our sample middle-aged driver with three points on their licence was quoted around £692 per year fully comprehensive.

 As we’ve mentioned above, Toyota’s five-year/100,000-mile warranty package extends to the Prius Plug-In, so there’s plenty of peace of mind for buyers.
-Many used examples of this car will have some coverage remaining, given the Prius hit the market in 2016.
+Many used examples of this car will have some coverage remaining, given this generation of Prius hit the market in 2016.

 The Prius Plug-In is an affordable hybrid, so even a top-spec car fully loaded with options will cost a lot less than £40,000.
 This means you pay the standard rate of road tax for an alternatively fuelled vehicle from the second year of its life onwards, at £135 per year.
 Given the Toyota’s ultra-low CO2 emissions, you’ll get the first year VED-free.

 Our spec of choice, Business Edition Plus, will depreciate the least of all the trim levels in the range, according to our experts, but even then the predicted residual values aren’t great.
 The Prius is expected to hold on to 43% of its price from new, so after three years or 36,000 miles, whichever comes sooner, the car will be worth £13,626 based on these figures.